Livefyre/docker-aem/README.md

 1. After, AEM is fully running, you will be able to login to AEM in your browser at the network address of the docker-machine you created.
-The following is likely to work for you on a Macbook.
-If you've created other docker machines before, than you might need to change the 100 to 101 or 102, but you can tell from the ls
+The following is likely to work for you on a Macbook:
-command:

       ```bash
       docker-machine ls
-      export AEM_HOST=192.168.99.100
+      export AEM_HOST=$(docker-machine ip aem)
       open http://$AEM_HOST:4502/
       ```